Menu

 Eligibility Criteria For Equity Release To Pay School Fees

-Grandparents can’t just decide that they want to release some money from their property to gift to their Grandkids just because that’s what they want to do.
+Grandparents can’t just decide to release some money from their property to gift to their Grandkids just because that’s what they want to do.
 Equity release is highly regulated and can only be accessed after receiving independent financial advice by an FCA authorised financial advisor.

-The reason for this is due to the possible high-interest costs.
-Interest on lifetime mortgages attract interest at favourable rates, but they use compound interest, which means they charge interest on the interest charged.
-Not just the capital released.
+This is due to possible high interest costs.
+Interest on lifetime mortgages attracts interest at favourable rates, but they use compound interest, which means they charge interest on the interest charged, not just the capital released.

-Research into the cost of equity release plans estimates that the average plan doubles every 14 years, meaning for those releasing equity at the earliest eligible age of 55, could see their loan repayment double by the age of 69.
+Research into the cost of equity release plans estimates that the average plan doubles every 14 years.
+This means that those releasing equity at the earliest eligible age of 55 could see their loan repayment double by the age of 69.

-To protect against properties going into negative equity, meaning the debt owed would be more than your home’s value when it is eventually sold to repay the loan, equity release plan providers must provide a no-negative equity guarantee.
+Equity release plan providers must provide a no-negative equity guarantee to protect against properties going into negative equity, meaning the debt owed would be more than your home’s value when it is eventually sold to repay the loan.
 However, this only applies to those who are registered and active members of the Equity Release Council.

-Substantial safeguards are in place by the Equity Release Council requiring all their members to abide by.
-While the Council doesn’t regulate the equity release market, they do play an important role in overseeing regulation.
+The Equity Release Council requires all its members to abide by substantial safeguards.
+While the Council doesn’t regulate the equity release market, it does play an important role in overseeing regulation.
 The regulatory body responsible for upholding industry compliance is the Financial Conduct Authority (FCA).

 Financial advisors advising on equity release products need to be registered and authorised by the Financial Conduct Authority.
 Plan providers aren’t required to be members of the Equity Release Council; however, the vast majority of independent financial advisors specialising in Equity Release will only refer their clients to members of the Council so you can benefit from the safeguards in place.